felipenlunkes/osdev-projects/README.md

 <div align="justify">

-This repository aims to count and list the open source operating system projects in activity.
+This repository aims to count and list the open source and historical operating system projects.

 </div>